elnin09/Cloud-Computing-Projects/MP11/ReadMe.md

-#### Implementation of Write Through Cache using Redis.
+#### Implementation of Write Through Cache using Redis,MYSQL and AWS Lamnda.
 Cache used Redis Server(Docker Container) and DBServer used MySQL

 * The code is in lamda.py wherein Read and Write functions are implemented.
 * To test whether the cache is fulfilling read requests at a faster rate we have a flag if we should use cache or DB to read any particular request.